web-platform-dx/web-features/docs/publishing.md

       / (?<!`)<(.*?)> /
       ```

-   1. Remove all lines from Dependabot.
+   1. Remove all generated lines for:

+      - `Update draft features by @github-actions`
+      - Dependabot PRs except `@mdn/browser-compat-data` upgrades
+      - `📦 Release web-features`

    1. Append this message to the end of the release notes:

       ```markdown